People, prospecting, wooing, conversations, missed signals, mixed signals, rejection, heartbreak, and that heady feeling when things go well.

 Personal selling is a selection of six steps, each one of which allows a salesperson to better understand prospects’ problems and provide better-suited solutions — ultimately leading to higher close rates.

 The first step in personal selling is picking out prospects who match your ideal customer profile, not those who just showed an interest.
 For instance, if you sell a CRM software, your Ideal Customer Profile would be a marketing or a sales head, or a business development manager.
-Additionally, you’d need to figure out which channels (email or SMS marketing) would work best, what’s the message that will help engage them, etc. So, if you see, say a software developer or an office administrator, signing up for a demo of your product, you’d need to either reject the lead or research deeper to understand if they could lead you to the user who matches your ideal customer profile.
+Additionally, you’d need to figure out which channels (Email, Call, LinkedIn or SMS) would work best, what’s the message that will help engage them, etc. So, if you see, say a software developer or an office administrator, signing up for a demo of your product, you’d need to either reject the lead or research deeper to understand if they could lead you to the user who matches your ideal customer profile.

 Here is the information you need to have at the end of your prospecting efforts: